ulivee/ulivee-S1/README.md

 It supports wireless **MP3 audio streaming**, **decoding**, and **digital-to-analog output**, controlled via **WebSocket** commands.
 All code is in `main.ino`.

 The system supports both online radio streams and custom-hosted audio served via HTTP 206 Partial Content.
-For example, I'm using an AWS S3 bucket in combination with a Rails controller to deliver streamed content on demand.
+For example, I'm using AWS S3 bucket in combination with Rails controller to deliver streamed content to ESP32.

 ---

 ## ⚙️ Setup & Configuration